Cambridge-ICCS/practical-ml-with-pytorch/JOSE_paper/paper.md

 We review this code during the workshop to understand its functionality and how data can be prepared for use in training.

-### 1) Penguin Classification
+### 1) Penguin Species Classification
 _Classification of penguin species based on other physical characteristics._
 This exercise takes participants through the process of writing an ANN.
-The tabular data from the _palmer penguins_ dataset is read in and transforms applied before creating dataloaders and introducing the concepts of training and validation splits.
+The tabular data from the _palmer penguins_ dataset is read in and transformed using idiomatic PyTorch data-loading objects before creating dataloaders and introducing the concepts of training and validation splits.
-As part of this exercise we also discuss how to prepare a dataset in terms of identifying unsuitable characteristics that could introduce bias or unintended behaviour to the learning process.
+As part of this exercise we also discuss how to prepare a dataset in terms of identifying unsuitable characteristics that could introduce bias, unintended behaviour, or spurious results in the learning process.
 Data preparation is followed by creating a net from scratch, introducing loss functions and optimisers, and writing a training and validation loop.
-Finally, we don't stop at simply training, but complete the exercise by plotting metrics, visualising some results, and then deploy the net to perform inference in a practical manner - a step that is often missing from ML tutorials.
+Finally, we proceed beyond simply training the model, completing the exercise by inspecting metrics, visualising results, and deploying the model to perform inference in a practical manner -- a step that is often missing from ML tutorials.

 ### 2) Penguin Regression
 _Prediction of penguin mass (regression) based on other physical characteristics._